arekkulczycki/hackable-engine/README.md

 # The most hackable game engine (wannabe)

-The purpose of this project is to provide a game engine that works in a simple, readable and transparent way and most importantly opens up to a user means to implement and test their own ideas.
+The purpose of this project is to provide a game engine that works in a simple, readable and transparent way and most importantly facilitates it for a user to easily implement and test their own ideas.

 Implemented games: Chess, Hex.

 ### Installation

-Project tested with python 3.8 to 3.12 in debian and arch OS.

-##### For running the engine

-`pip install -r requirements.txt`
+Generally should require just python>=3.8, project uses `uv` package manager.

+Install python dependencies:
+`uv sync`

 ##### For training your model

-`pip install -r hackable_engine/training/requirements.txt`

-This will take more effort though, as it depends on your hardware.

-For instance as an Intel ArcA770 user I have intel torch extensions.
-For Nvidia GPU you may want CUDA-related stuff, etc.
+Project is prepared to train on Intel GPU with python==3.13, pytorch==2.7.
+For a different setup you're on your own.

 ### Basic Usage - run engine to find the best move in a position